header logo

 8/ Anass Zaroury (Burnley) - Most underrated fantasy football players

-Burnley is back, but not in the way we know them.
-Under Vincent Kompany, they’ll be a different proposition than the days of Sean Dyche; more expansive in attack and possibly more open at the back.
-Targeting their midfielders and forwards rather than defenders and goalkeepers could be a good move.
+Burnley is back, but not in the way we remember them.
+Under Vincent Kompany, they will be a different team compared to the days of Sean Dyche—more expansive in attack but potentially more vulnerable at the back.
+Focusing on their midfielders and forwards instead of defenders and goalkeepers could be a smart strategy.

 Burnley player Anass Zarour only played at shoulder level